How To Cope With That Dreaded Postpartum Hair

 Minor Hair Loss

 The majority of women will see their locks become thick and luscious during pregnancy but that isn’t long-lived.
 Those hormones change yet again once your baby is born and suddenly it’s time to wave bye-bye to your hair and invest in some plughole unblockers!
 So what is the best thing you can do to help this hair?
 Your best port of call is to gain advice from your hairdresser.
-If you have someone you visit regularly, they will know your hair type and will be able to recommend a suitable shampoo and conditioning treatment.
+If you have someone you visit regularly, they will know your hair type and will be able to recommend a suitable shampoo and conditioning treatment such as Pump Haircare’s Growth Shampoo.
 They will also be able to advise on how often you should have it cut and what style to opt for during this change.
 A good cut will keep it in far better condition and will also help to prevent breakages.

 The one important area to consider when trying to cope with postpartum hair problems is trying your best to take good care of what hair you actually have left.
 Too much styling with heated products will only weaken and damage it further.
 It can be really tempting to try and spruce it up with a style but if you can leave those hair straighteners switched off for the next few months, your hair will be truly grateful and will recover far quicker.